Clusters, toric ranks, and 2-ranks of hyperelliptic curves in the wild case: The relatively stable model of a Galois covering

 From the considerations above, both implications of (c), as well the forward implication of (d), immediately follow.
 To prove the reverse implication of (d), one has to exclude the possibility that $a(V)=0$, $w_{\text{self}}(V)=1$, and $w_{\text{other}}(V)=0$.
 But if this were the case, the unique irreducible component of $\CC_s$ would be $V$ (because $w_{\text{other}}(V)=0$, but $\CC_s$ is connected), and the special fiber $\CC_s$ would consequently be a reduced $k$-curve having arithmetic genus equal to that of $V$, which is $a(V)+w_{\text{self}}(V)=1$.
 Since the arithmetic genus of $\CC_s$ coincides with $g(C)$, we would get $g(C)=1$; we therefore get the reverse implication of (d) as long as $g(C) \neq 1$. \end{proof} \end{lemma}

-Inspired by the above lemma, we make the following definition. \begin{dfn} Given a model $\CC$ and an irreducible component $V$ of $\CC_s$ at whose points $\CC$ is semistable, the component $V$ is said to be a \emph{(-2)-curve} of $\CC_s$ if $m(V)=1$, $a(V)=0$, and $w(V)=2$. \end{dfn} \begin{rmk} \Cref{lemma12lines} ensures that, if $V$ is a component of $\CC_s$ and $\CC$ is semistable at the points of $V$, then, when $V$ is (-2)-line, it is a (-2)-curve, and the converse also holds provided that $g(C)\neq 1$.
+Inspired by the above lemma, we make the following definition. \begin{dfn} Given a model $\CC$ and an irreducible component $V$ of $\CC_s$ such that $\CC$ is semistable at the points of $V$, the component $V$ is said to be a \emph{(-2)-curve} of $\CC_s$ if $m(V)=1$, $a(V)=0$, and $w(V)=2$. \end{dfn} \begin{rmk} \Cref{lemma12lines} ensures that, if $V$ is a component of $\CC_s$ and $\CC$ is semistable at the points of $V$, then, when $V$ is (-2)-line, it is a (-2)-curve, and the converse also holds provided that $g(C)\neq 1$.
 If $g(C)=1$, the proof of \Cref{lemma12lines} shows that $V$ may be a (-2)-curve without being a (-2)-line, and this happens precisely when $V$ is the unique component of $\CC_s$ and it is a $k$-curve of abelian rank 0 intersecting itself once (which is to say, a projective line with two points identified). \end{rmk}

 \begin{rmk} It is easy to see from combining \Cref{lemma inv m a w} with \Cref{lemma12lines} that the properties of being a (-1)-line or a (-2)-curve are preserved and reflected under desingularization in the semistable case; this is the reason why the notion of a (-2)-curve (rather than a (-2)-line) will turn out to be more convenient for us. \end{rmk}